 It’s Fair Time

 Are you ready to dance the nights away?
 The WE Fest Country Music and Camping Festival is back Aug.
-4 through 6!
-The event features Jason Aldean, Miranda Lambert and Luke Bryan for a star-studded lineup, plus more than a dozen other country artists performing over the three days.
+3 through 5.
+Come celebrate 40 years of the best in outdoor country entertainment!
+The event features the star-studded lineup of Morgan Wallen, Brad Paisley, Kane Brown, Brothers Osborne, Gabby Barrett, Chase Rice, Travis Tritt, Blackberry Smoke, Neal McCoy, Jo Dee Messina, Ernest, Baily Zimmerman, plus more including host Cowboy Troy.
 Take the convenient ride out to Soo Pass Ranch just south of Detroit Lakes by riding the shuttle when you park at the Fairgrounds.
 It will be days of camping, music, food, vendors, friends and fun.

 Drums and Dancers

-Celebrate local culture and heritage with dancers in colorful regalia and spirited drummers at the White Earth Pow Wow June 11 and 12 at White Earth.
-Before the summer wanes, the Pine Point Pow Wow is held at Ponsford August 13 and 14.
+Celebrate local culture and heritage with dancers in colorful regalia and spirited drummers at the White Earth Pow Wow June 10 and 11 at White Earth.
+Before the summer wanes, the Pine Point Pow Wow is held at Ponsford August 12 and 13.
 Pow Wow grand entries are held on Saturday and Sunday.
-Be sure to check out the Rez Car Parade Sunday morning at the Pine Point Pow Wow.
+Be sure to check out the Rez Car Parade Sunday morning at the Pine Point Pow Wow!

 Tri With All Your Might!

-Fans will be back to cheer on the 2022 Ojibwe Forests Rally August 19 and 20.
+Fans will be back to cheer on the 2023 Ojibwe Forests Rally August 25 and 26.
 Teams speed through free flowing stage roads in the forest.
 Headquartered at the Soo Pass Ranch (home of WE Fest), view the action on the live stream after snatching your favorite merchandise, food and beverages.
-Make a weekend of it with camping opening on Thursday.
+Make a weekend of it with camping.
 This fast rally is fun to drive and to watch!

 No matter what your tastes for food or fun, Detroit Lakes is the place to be this summer!